These Are The Best Roofing Materials For Your Home

 Wood Shingle and Shake Roofing: Timeless Beauty

-Due to their low fire resistance, roofing comprised of cedar wood shingles has been replaced over the years by metal, tile, and asphalt shingle roofs.
+Due to their low fire resistance, roofing consisting of cedar wood shingles has been replaced over the years by metal, tile, and asphalt shingle roofs.
 In addition, wood shingle roofs are prohibited in certain jurisdictions.
 Homeowners have loved the beauty and timeless look along with the durability and energy efficiency that comes with a cedar shingle roof.
 But wood shingles are more costly than asphalt roofing to install and flammability is indeed an issue.

 This is where composite roofing shingles that mimic the look of cedar shakes step in.
 You get the look and feel of a cedar shake roof with Class A fire ratings.
 The shingles come in any color or custom color combination and are environmentally friendly with some shingles using up to 80% recycled materials including post-industrial rubber and plastic.

-Composite and Synthetic Roofing: Natural Beauty Without All the Cost
+Composite And Synthetic Roofing: Natural Beauty Without All The Cost

-This is type of roofing materials is the area we have seen the most growth in new options.
+This type of roofing materials is the area we have seen the most growth in new options.
 These roof shingles are made from composite and synthetic materials to resemble other natural materials like slate and cedar shake.
 When deciding on composite/synthetic shingles, the buyer needs to balance the aesthetics of the product, the fire rating, hail-impact rating and price.
-While many of the products in this range offer Class 4 hail-impact rating, many do not have the same fire class rating with some only have a class “C” fire rating.
+While many of the products in this range offer Class 4 hail-impact rating, many do not have the same fire class rating with some only having a class “C” fire rating.
 Class “A” fire rating is usually required in forest fire-prone areas.
 Composite/synthetic shingles are considered a premium product and the price of these products reflects this.

 Composite/synthetic shingles are made from many different types of materials including rubber, TPO, plastic, polyiso, ceramic and more.
 Many also include recycled material which makes them more environmentally friendly.

-Solar Shingles: Modern Sleek Look With the Benefit of Generating Solar Power
+Solar Shingles: Modern Sleek Look With The Benefit Of Generating Solar Power

 Solar shingles are one of the newest entries in this material lineup.
 Early systems in this category failed because of the efficiency of the solar panel and serviceability over time.
 Tesla was one of the first to offer a durable and reliable solar shingle for roofs that can provide solar power from your home for years.
 While Tesla’s shingles are durable, installation is very intensive and maintenance can be difficult.
-GAF, the world’s largest roofing material manufacturer, recently released its solar shingle, which is easy to install and maintain bringing down the cost of a new solar shingle roof system.
+GAF, the world’s largest roofing material manufacturer, recently released its solar shingle, which is easy to install and maintain, bringing down the cost of a new solar shingle roof system.
 GAF estimates that their solar shingle roof system will cost about double the price of a standard asphalt roof.

 These solar shingles are installed directly to the roof deck providing a modern sleek look for the roofing system.
 Not only do they provide solar power for your house but they also provide Class 4 hail- impact ratings and Class “A” fire ratings.
 The solar shingles weigh slightly less than a standard shingle and should be just as easy for roofers to handle.